fict-labs/SCDC/readme.md

 •	**CITATION:**

 ```
-Thi-Anh-Loan Trinh and The-Anh Pham, "An effective deep clustering model for feature quantization and representation", Submitted to publication in Information Visualization, 2025.
+Thi-Anh-Loan Trinh and The-Anh Pham, "An effective deep clustering model for feature quantization and representation", Accepted in Information Visualization (In Press), 2025.